microsoftgraph/microsoft-graph-explorer/README.md

 Edits to this file can be made directly from Github.com so you don't even have to clone the project to add a new permission.
 You can also see [a merged pull request](https://github.com/microsoftgraph/microsoft-graph-explorer/pull/48) for adding the `Reports.Read.All` permission.

 ## Known issues
 * You cannot remove permissions by using the Graph Explorer UI.
-You will need to use remove the application consent and then re-consent to remove permissions.
+You will need to [remove the application consent](http://shawntabrizi.com/aad/revoking-consent-azure-active-directory-applications/) and then re-consent to remove permissions.
 I know, this is far from a good experience.

 ## Additional resources
 * [Microsoft Graph website](https://graph.microsoft.io)